Tips & tricks for the NYC Marathon

-Are you running the NYC Marathon?
+Are you running the NYC Marathon this year?
 Congrats!
-The NYC Marathon is one of the greatest marathons in the world and it’s a remarkable experience you will probably never forget.
+The NYC Marathon is one of the greatest marathons in the world, and it’s a remarkable experience you will never forget.

-When the city that never sleeps gets ready for the marathon make sure you know all the NYC Marathon tips and tricks, so that you are going to have the best experience before, during and after the race.
+When the “City That Never Sleeps” gets ready for the marathon, make sure you know all of these NYC Marathon tips and tricks just in case.
+After all, you want to have the best experience before, during, and after the race that you can.

 The NYC Marathon Expo

 The race expo runs from November 3rd to November 5th at 10:00 AM.
 It will be located in the Jacob K. Javits Convention Center, Halls 3B and 3E, at 11th Avenue and West 35th Street.

 Locals will make sure to get there early to pick up their bibs and other things they need, so keep in mind it will get more crowded the closer it gets to race day.

 If you’re traveling to New York, follow these NYC Marathon tips and tricks and cross the expo off your list first.
 Additionally, you want to make sure to stay off your feet the day before the race.

 Here you can find all information about the NYC Marathon hours, the NYC Marathon expo vendors, and much more.

 I know, New York City is super exciting, but do yourself a favor and save the sightseeing for after the race.
 One of my NYC Marathon tips and tricks is to get enough rest beforehand.
 Stay off your feet as much as possible and enjoy your hotel relaxation to the fullest.